Regulatory Disclosure

 Investment Policy, Investment Objectives and Investment Strategy

-The Investment Policy aims to actively monitor and manage investment risk and policy liability and to identify asset with suitable characteristics, tenor and liquidity to meet the cash flow need of the insurance business.
+The Investment Policy aims to execute the corresponding Investment Strategy to achieve the Investment Objectives, and actively monitor and manage investment risk with consideration on Policy liability profile to identify assets with suitable characteristics, tenor and liquidity to align with the Investment Objectives and the Investment Strategy.

-The Investment Objectives are to support the guaranteed benefit of the policies and also to meet the nonguaranteed benefit as illustrated to the policyowners.
+The Investment Objectives are to generate positive returns regardless of market conditions and support the guaranteed benefit of the Policies, and also to deliver a fair chance of meeting the non-guaranteed benefits as illustrated in the Benefit Illustration document to the Policyowners.

-The Investment Strategy is to diversify investment risks, to improve capital utilization efficiency, to enhance overall investment returns, and to safeguard the long-term interests of shareholders and policyowners.
-Should there be any significant changes in the investment strategy, Fubon Life would inform policyowners of the changes, with underlying reasons and impact to the policies.
+The Investment Strategy is to actively manage the assets by diversifying investment risks via a strategic asset allocation, to optimise overall investment returns and to safeguard the long-term interests of Shareholders and Policyowners.
+Should there be any significant changes in the Investment Strategy, Fubon Life Hong Kong would inform Policyowners of the changes, with underlying reasons and impact to the Policies.

-To diversify the risk, Fubon Life may invest in securities of different regions, industries, credit ratings, and liquidities.
+To diversify the investment risk, Fubon Life Hong Kong may invest in securities of different regions, industries, credit ratings, and liquidities.
 This includes government bonds, corporate bonds and other fixed income assets in US, European, emerging markets, and so on.
-Fubon Life may also invest in non-fixed income assets including equities, private fund, public fund, mutual fund, index fund, etc. Depending on economy outlook, investment environment, as well as changes in the credit risk, Fubon Life will regularly review and adjust the asset allocation.
+Fubon Life Hong Kong may also invest in non-fixed income assets including public equities, private equities, mutual funds, etc., with intention on having a relatively higher allocation towards US.
+Depending on economy outlook, investment environment, as well as changes in the risk exposures, Fubon Life Hong Kong will regularly review and adjust the asset allocation.

 Measure to Manage Potential Conflict